Direct Cremation Service from $1,695 Call (855) 950-5110

 If a burial is being performed, then a burial plot will be required.
-Most cemeteries have their own regulations governing the erection of grave markers, so it is wise to fully check cemetery regulation before committing to any vault, grave liner, or grave marker purchases
+Most cemeteries have their own regulations governing the erection of grave markers, so it is wise to fully check cemetery regulations before committing to any vault, grave liner, or grave marker purchases.

 What legal considerations are there if I want to scatter cremated remains in Ontario?

 In Ontario, there appears to be a misconception that the law prohibits ash scattering.
 This is NOT the case, although you must carefully consider the options for the disposition of cremated remains.
 There is no need to obtain consent from the provincial government to scatter on Crown lands.

 But those wishing to scatter on municipally-owned areas of the lakeshore, municipal waterways, and parkland must gain permission from the appropriate town or city in Ontario.

 Many cemeteries are now offering columbarium niches (or niche walls), which are structures that have either glass or stone fronts.
 A family can purchase the right to use one compartment, which is normally capable of holding two containers or urns.

 Ash scattering can be performed in a variety of ways, which can uniquely memorialize the deceased.

 What if the death occurs out-of-province or outside of Canada?

 With the increasingly transient nature of Canadians, more Ontarians are having to deal with a death away from home.
 Your funeral home can assist you by coordinating arrangements with a funeral home in the town or country of death, arranging the transportation of human remains, and the required administration.